Email Deliverability: A Brief Explanation

 To see if you’re on a blacklist we recommend using a tool like the MX Toolbox Blacklist Check to perform a search.

-10 Engagement Factors for Better Deliverability
+10 Engagement Factors

 In recent years, sending content that recipients engage with has become critical for successful email deliverability, especially at Gmail.
 In this chapter, we’ll explain what recipient engagement is and the key engagement factors that mailbox providers are looking for.

-[hint: successful engagement goes well beyond just opens and clicks]
+Hint: successful engagement goes well beyond just opens and clicks

 Understanding Recipient Engagement: Send Relevant & Timely Emails